proksimacentauri/pokedex-cms/README.md

 4. Now open `http://localhost:3000/admin` in your browser
 5. Create your first admin user using the form on the page

+in payload config you can whitelist which domains are whitelisted by csrf and cors as well.

 That's it!
 Changes made in `./src` will be reflected in your app.

 ## 🚀 Production